Home / Blogs & Insights / How to Start an Online Casino in 2026

 Hacksaw GamingHigh-volatility slotsFast-growing with younger demographics

-Your online casino website is a conversion machine.
-Every design decision affects how many visitors become paying players.
+Your online casino website is the primary conversion surface for your business.
+Every design decision affects how many visitors become paying players, since conversion in iGaming is largely driven by trust signals and friction reduction.

 The global average conversion from visitor to first deposit is 2–5%.
-However, top iGaming operators consistently reach 6–8%.
+In practice, well-optimised iGaming operators typically achieve deposit conversion in the mid-single digits, though this varies widely by market, traffic quality, and onboarding flow.
 The difference comes down almost entirely to design speed and user experience — not to game selection.

 Casino website design — what matters most